scriptorron/indi_pylibcamera/README.md

 exists the file `$INDI_PYLIBCAMERA_CONFIG_PATH/indi_pylibcamera.ini` is loaded.
 Otherwise, it tries to load `$HOME/.indi_pylibcamera/indi_pylibcamera.ini`.

-The configuration file must have the section `[driver}`.
+The configuration file must have the section `[driver]`.
 The following keys are supported:
 - `DeviceName` (string): INDI name of the device.
 This allows to distinguish indi_pylibcamera devices in your setup.
 For instance you can have one Raspberry Pi with HQ camera as main camera for taking photos and a second Raspberry Pi with a V1 camera for auto guiding.